doug-square/dgsq.net/README.md

 - Dynamic menu generation based on available pages
 - Support for primary and secondary pages with automatic menu organization
 - Generates sitemap.xml and RSS feed with timezone support
+- Asset pre-compression: Can automatically create gzipped versions of text-based files (`.html`, `.css`, `.xml`, `.js`) during the build for servers that support serving pre-compressed content.
 - Clean design
 - No JavaScript required (except for admin interface)
 - Works well without images